//this is the mailchimp popup form //ShareThis code for sharing images

 Make the Case for a Program

-Investing in any tool or program requires a business case, and a recognition and rewards tool is no different.
+Investing in any tool or program requires a business case, and a rewards tool is no different.
 Besides getting executive approval, you’ll need buy-in from your workforce.
 Guide your team in understanding the importance and impact a recognition software will have.

 If leadership isn’t on board with investing in recognition and reward, you’ll just be spinning your wheels.
 Work on getting support from the top, and bolster your proposal with business metrics and well-thought-out ROI projections.